marceljmueller/vid2vid/README.md

 The algorithm then uses the images from the `test_folder` of the training run (which it automatically loads from the `*.pth` accompanying `.json`file) as input images for the prediction.
 Also, the audio from the *content* video is added to the result.
 Note that the algorithm by default assumes that the *content* video has the same name (without the `.mp4` ending) as the `test_folder`.
 You could alternatively specify another input folder via the `--input_folder` flag, as well as another *content* video via the `--conditional_video` flag (to see all possible parameters that can be set run the `-h` flag).

 Done, the result is stored under `./data/output/output_images_and_videos/demo_run_e30/video`.

+Note that the demo specification is optimized for performance.
+To get prettier videos you can simply increase the model size (e.g., number_of_channels_generator = 64 and number_of_channels_discriminator = 32) and train the model for longer (e.g., 100 epochs).